 - Apply the patch.

-- Accessing the database, manually delete the related record from the
+- Accessing the database manually delete the related record from the

 catalogrule

-table. - Fix the invalid links in the database.
+- Fix the invalid links in the database.
 See the related paragraph for details.

 - Clear the browser cache under System > Cache Management.